-I am a writer and scholar who juggles many projects that engage the public with ideas, culture and policy.
+I am a writer and scholar.
+I juggle many projects that engage the public with ideas, culture and policy.
+(For my most recent projects, see my 2013 Year in Review.)

 Currently, I am a fellow with the nonprofit Interactivity Foundation and frequent essayist with publications in The Washington Post, The Root, Essence magazine, the New York Times, TheAtlantic.com.
 I also lecture at Georgetown University’s Master’s in journalism program, and do public speaking and consulting.
 In 2009 I co-founded the Freshwater Project, which does research, preservation and community dialogue in the historically black West Palm Beach community once known as Freshwater.